MamoruDS/obsidian-open-link-with/README.md

 ### Customization

-Put your custom profile in plugin's setting menu
+Put your custom profile in plugin's setting menu.
+Profile should contain `name(string): commands(string[])` which is demonstrated in the following:
+_PS._ If the name in the user defined profile is same as the preset, it will be _ignored_.

 ```json
 {